DOI-USGS/gems-tools-pro/README.md

 * At the prompt, type `cd` and the path of the location where you would like the toolbox to be.
 * Paste in `git clone https://github.com/usgs/gems-tools-pro.git`
 * `cd` to `gems-tools-pro`
 * Now, whenever you get notice of a new release or if it's just been awhile and you want to make sure you are using the most up-to-date version, go back to this folder and type `git pull`.

+### Configure
 * Open ArcGIS Pro and go to either the Contents or Catalog pane.
 * Under Project, right-click on Folders to add a folder connection.
 Navigate to the toolbox folder.
 * Note that this only saves the folder connection with the current project file.
 If you want to have the toolbox handy for any project that you open up,